 But I shouldn’t be so tough on the story—it’s a first effort by songwriter Michael Neale and doing quite well on the CBA (Christian Bookseller Association) charts.
 I’ve heard the CBA charts is kind of a big deal for inspirational writers.

 And I think there is a promising story in here.
 It’s just you have to work so hard to find it

 After some reflection I’ve determined the main problem is the story is unbalanced.
 It spends the first half leading up to WHY Gabriel is so burdened and the second half reminding us that he’s burdened.
 By the time we actually get to the point of the story, we run out of pages.

 It could have been SO much better.
 And about 50 pages shorter.
 No, scratch that.
 Take 50 pages off the first part (bo-ring) and add 50 pages to the end.
 Tell me how things end up.
 How does Gabriel get on?
 And does he completely abandon his family like it sounds like he does?
 For a girl?
 And a river?
-I’d like some closure on that one because the kid seems like a nice guy but I’m not cool with ditching out on responsibilities to go white water rafting.
+I’d like some closure on that one, because the kid seems like a nice guy.
+However, I’m not cool with someone ditching out on responsibilities to go white water rafting.
 Analogy or no.

 Oh.
 And about the analogy?
 I GET IT ALREADY.
 It not only walked on all fours, it punched me in the face.
 Nope, didn’t miss it.

-And yet, I’m giving this story three out of five.
-Because it made me cry.
+And yet, I’m giving this story three out of five because the story made me cry.
 So Neale did something right.